 What is the effect of Green House Gases?
-Green House Gases (GHG’s) such as carbon dioxide (CO2) and Methane are gases which once emitted into the atmosphere act like a blanket by trapping the sun’s rays as they try to radiate back into outer space as infrared rays, causing the temperature our of our planet to increase.
+Green House Gases (GHG’s) such as carbon dioxide (CO2) and methane are gases which once emitted into the atmosphere act like a blanket by trapping the sun’s rays as they try to radiate back into outer space as infrared rays, causing the temperature our of our planet to increase.
 Also, the more GHG’s we emit, the more energy is trapped in our atmosphere increasing extreme weather events.

-As our glaciers melt at a much faster rate, the amount of the sun rays that can be reflected back into space (known as the albino effect) has diminished, meaning yet more of the sun’s heat is absorbed by our planet.
-Another negative effect of the glaciers melting is that GHG’s such as Methane which has been trapped in the ice for millennia is now being released, adding more GHG’s to the atmosphere.
+As our glaciers melt at a much faster rate, the amount of the sun rays that can be reflected back into space (known as the albedo effect) has diminished, meaning yet more of the sun’s heat is absorbed by our planet.
+Another negative effect of the glaciers melting is that GHG’s such as methane which has been trapped in the ice for millennia is now being released, adding more GHG’s to the atmosphere.

 Other major effects are on our oceans: